altanner/intro_to_CLI/06_further.md

 wc -l macbeth.txt
 ```

-`wc` is "word count", but here we are asking for the number of lines with the flag `l`.
+`wc` is "word count", but here we are asking for the number of lines with the flag `-l`.
 We can use a wildcard to see how many lines are in all of the plays, with

 ```
 wc -l *